 Authentic Cultural Travel in Mongolia

 How to go: I have utilized Ger to Ger on multiple trips I love them so much.
 It’s not easy travel, you are roughing it, but it is my authentic travel!

-As I set foot on the Wrangel Island tundra and the earth beneath me moved.
+As I set foot on the Wrangel Island tundra the earth beneath me moved.
 It was like walking on a sponge, soft and light; almost delicate feeling.
-However the tundra was anything but delicate.
-I had just set foot on an island that only a few hundred people have ever seen or walked on.
-A visit to Russia’s Wrangel Island in the Arctic Ocean is truly a unique, once in a lifetime, extreme, experience (I don’t think I could fit in any more goofy adjectives…but it’s just that good!).
+However, the tundra was anything but delicate.
+I had just set foot on an island that only a few hundred people had ever seen or walked on.
+A visit to Russia’s Wrangel Island in the Arctic Ocean is truly a unique, once-in-a-lifetime, extreme, experience (I don’t think I could fit in any more goofy adjectives…but it’s just that good!).

 While I was there, the polar ice had just receded and the bears had come ashore now for a few months.
 You’ll also find muskoxen, snow geese, snowy owls, arctic foxes, and remnants from the last mammoths that walked the earth.
 And the best part is it’s relatively unknown.
 There’s only one way to get to this little Arctic island – by expedition ship – and there’s only one that goes there.

 Read about my trip: Travel to Wrangel Island

-How to get There: Like the Ross Sea adventure, the only company that will take you to Wrangel Island is Heritage Expeditions.
+How to get there: Like the Ross Sea adventure, the only company that will take you to Wrangel Island is Heritage Expeditions.
 This is not a luxury cruise – it’s an expedition cruise so be prepared for a few hardships while you do this extreme travel! (tell them Ottsworld sent you!)